mojaloop/contrib-cross-network-demo/api-changes.md

   1. Remove `ilpPacket` from the `transfer` object.
   1. Add the `transaction` object as a property of the `transfer` object (previously the payload of the embedded packet).
-  1. Use `FSPIOP-Destination` header to hold the address of payee
+  1. Use `FSPIOP-Destination` header to hold the address of payee and remove the length restriction on the data type.

 With these changes the `/transaction` API is now a direct mapping from the ILPv4 packet: